Fabio-A-Sa/Privago/docs/milestone3/report.md

 I found the system very cumbersome to use.
 I felt very confident using the system.
 I needed to learn a lot of things before I could get going with this system.

+This questionnaire is based on the standard version of the System Usability Scale (SUS) and includes questions that evaluate the user's perception of the overall usability and relevance of the application, as well as the clarity das funcionalidades implementadas.

+Os resultados...

 ## 10. Final System Characterization